Miles Smiles: "Footprints"

 Wayne Shorter's composition "Footprints" was first recorded for his album Adam's Apple, but on Miles Smiles, the correlation between African-based 12/8 (or 6/8), and 4/4 is playfully explored.
 Drummer Tony Williams freely moves from swing, to the three-over-two cross rhythm—and to its 4/4 correlative.
 The rhythmic approach of Williams, and bassist Ron Carter, strongly suggests compound quadruple meter (12/8), rather than triple meter (3/4), because the ground of four main beats is maintained throughout the piece.
 The bass switches to 4/4 at 2:20.
 Carter’s 4/4 figure is known as tresillo in Afro-Cuban music and is the duple-pulse correlative of the 12/8 figure.
 This may have been the first overt expression of systemic, African-based cross-rhythm used by a straight ahead jazz group.
 During Davis’ first trumpet solo, Williams shifts to a 4/4 jazz ride pattern while Carter continues the 12/8 bass line.

 The Davis "book"

 Three of the album's compositions made it to Davis' live "book".
 "Dolores" is known from a single recording in the spring of 1967.
 "Ginger Bread Boy" and "Footprints" were played much more frequently.
 Early live versions of "Ginger Bread Boy" (from the spring and summer of 1966) retained the melody of Heath's original version.
 The melody on the studio version is somewhat different (presumably changed by Davis), and ensuing versions often retain this change.
 "Ginger Bread Boy" was played as late as the summer of 1969.
-"Footprints" appears on Live in Europe 1967: The Bootleg Series Vol. 1, 1969 Miles Festival De Juan-les-Pins, the box collection, Live in Europe 1969, The Bootleg Series Vol. 2, and unofficial live recordings from the Fillmore West in April 1970.
+"Footprints" appears on Live in Europe 1967: The Bootleg Series Vol. 1, 1969 Miles: Festiva de Juan Pins, Live in Europe 1969: The Bootleg Series Vol. 2, and unofficial live recordings from the Fillmore West in April 1970.